You are here

 Hometown USA - New Lenox, Illinois

 Familiar people and places make a town feel like home.
-What happens when those things aren't quite as you remembered them?
-Editorial Content Director, Dave Kurns, finds out when he visits the growing suburb of a suburb where he grew up: New Lenox, Illinois.
+What happens when those things aren’t quite as you remembered them?
+Editorial Content Director, Dave Kurns, finds out when he visits the growing area of a suburb where he grew up: New Lenox, Illinois.